souvik-22/DSA/README.md

-This Repo contains C++ code of some DSA concepts.
+This Repo contains C++ code of some DSA topics.